liferay/liferay-docs/en/developer/customization/articles/03-architecture/06-ui-concepts/03-understanding-the-page-layout.markdown

 Understanding the layout's structure is crucial to targeting the correct markup for styling, organizing your content, and creating your site.
 Your page layout is unique to the requirements and design for your site.
-The Unstyled theme's default page layout is organized into three key sections:
+The Unstyled theme's default page layout is organized into three key sections in its `portal_normal.ftl` template:

 - **Header:** Contains the navigation, site logo and title (if shown), and sign-in link when the user isn't logged in.